Lectures on mean curvature flow of surfaces: Flow through singularities

 If the neutral-mode is dominant, then analyzing to ODE for the coefficient of the eigenfunction $z^2-2$ we show that there is an inwards quadratic bending, and consequently that the solution is compact.
 Blowing up near the tips, by the classification from the unstable-mode case we see bowls.
 Hence, using the maximum principle we can show that the flow is mean-convex and noncollapsed.
 Finally, we can apply the result by Angenent-Daskalopoulos-Sesum to conclude that it is an oval.

 \begin{relatedPDEs} Bamler-Kleiner recently proved uniqueness of 3d Ricci flow through singularities \cite{BamlerKleiner_uniqueness}.
-However, for 3d Ricci flow thanks to the Hamilton-Ivey pinching estimate one knows a priori that all blowup limits are convex, so this is morally most comparable to the flow of mean-convex surfaces.
-Motivated by our proof of the mean-convex neighborhood conjecture, it seems likely that there should be a canonical neighborhood theorem for neck-singularities in higher dimensional Ricci flow without assuming convexity a priori. \end{relatedPDEs}
+For 3d Ricci flow thanks to the Hamilton-Ivey pinching estimate one knows a priori that all blowup limits have positive curvature, so this is morally comparable to the flow of mean-convex surfaces.
+Motivated by our proof of the mean-convex neighborhood conjecture, it seems that there should be a canonical neighborhood theorem for neck-singularities in higher dimensional Ricci flow without assuming positive curvature a priori, c.f. \cite{Haslhofer_4dRicci}. \end{relatedPDEs}